 Temperatures plummet and your once clear arms and legs become “chicken skin.”
 KP can be irritating as well as unsightly.
 It is tempting to go at this condition with a scrub, but this can make matters red, rough and worse.
 The best solution is gentle exfoliation with alpha hydroxyl acids, follow by a good moisturizing lotion.

-Try a lotion and glycolic acid exfoliator all-in-one with ASDM Beverly Hills Glycolic Acid Complex Lotion ($35 in the shop).
+Try a lotion and glycolic acid exfoliator all-in-one with ASDM Beverly Hills Glycolic Acid Complex Lotion ($35).

 Red nose and cheeks